Gizem Memiç: Miss Universe 2010

 Memiç competed in Miss Universe 2010 held in Las Vegas, Nevada on August 23, 2010.

 Miss World 2010

-As the official representative of her country in the 2010 Miss World pageant held in Sanya, China, Memiç became one of the Top 40 semifinalists during the Miss World Beach Beauty fast track event held on October 19 and a Top 20 finalist in Miss World Sports, held on October 22, 2010.
+As the official representative of Turkey in the 2010 Miss World pageant held in Sanya, China, Memiç became one of the Top 40 semifinalists during the Miss World Beach Beauty fast track event held on October 19 and a Top 20 finalist in Miss World Sports, held on October 22, 2010.

 Commercial work

 As "Miss Turkey" she was in a 2011 American television commercial for Carl's Jr. restaurant and its sibling Hardee's restaurants, promoting their new broiled turkey burger.
 Memiç is seen in a bikini that features small images of the turkey burger.
 Strolling down a walkway, she is eating one of the burgers.